ifurey/kiu_test/README.md

 All the project is developed using Python built-in libraries.
 So no instalations or virtual environment is needed.

-There is a small HTTP server inveved within the main program to get the daily report.
+There is a small HTTP server embedded within the main program to get the daily package report.
 This report lists:
  * The request date to report
  * Total packages
  * Total money collected